Élisabeth Depardieu: Personal life

 Élisabeth Guignot was born to a well-off Parisian family.
-In the late 1960s, she started a relationship with Gérard Depardieu, whom she married on 19 February 1970.
+In the late 1960s, she began a relationship with Gérard Depardieu, whom she married on 19 February 1970.
 They had two children, Guillaume and Julie.
-The couple separated in the early 1990s, though they only divorced in 2006.
+The couple separated in the early 1990s, though their divorce was formalized only in 2006.
+Their son Guillaume died in 2008 of pneumonia, aged 37, following years of struggles with drug addiction and health crises.

+In 2026, after her ex-husband was accused of rape and found guilty of sexual assault, she went on record to defend his character.

 Career

-Before her marriage, Élisabeth appeared used the stage name Élisabeth Guy.
-She later used her married name professionally.
-She appeared several times on screen with her husband, first in the television movie Les Aventures de Zadig (1970) then in Le tartuffe (1984).
-Later, they played husband and wife in Jean de Florette (1986).
-While separated, they played ex-spouses in Le Garçu (1995).
+Early in her career, Élisabeth used the stage name Élisabeth Guy, which she later replaced with her married name.
+She appeared several times on screen with her husband, first in the television movie Les Aventures de Zadig (1970) then in his directorial debut Le tartuffe (1984).
+Later on, they played husband and wife in Claude Berri's internationally successful Jean de Florette (1986).
+While separated, they again appeared together in Maurice Pialat's Le Garçu (1995), where they played ex-spouses maintaining a close, yet volatile relationship.

+In 1995, Depardieu played of the lead roles in the successful miniseries La Rivière Espérance, broadcast on France 2.
+Following her divorce, she kept using her married name professionnally.
 She participated to the 19th Brest European Short Film Festival in 2004 as a member of the jury.

-She became Knight of the Legion of Honour in 2008.
+In 2008, she was appointed a Knight of the Legion of Honour.